 identify traits on their profile from your server or another system, then you need to use the cookie to identify them.
 So you need to pass the Woopra cookie to your back end in order to use as an identifier for future calls.

 The Woopra cookie can be accessed on the browser by

 window.woopra.cookie.
 Currently there is no function that calls a callback in case the cookie has not yet been set, so that logic must be handled by you.

-Once you have that value on your server, you can then identify more traits about the visitor from your back end system simply by including that cookie in the request to the Woopra server.
-Please note that the cookie, is not a visitor property.
-As such, it should not be sent in the visitor object next to, eg:
+Once you have that value on your server, you can then identify more traits about the user from your back end system simply by including that cookie in the request to the Woopra server.
+Please note that the cookie, is not a user property.
+As such, it should not be sent in the user object next to, eg:

 name, but rather on the track request itself.
 If you are using the HTTP Tracking API, this means that you do not prefix the cookie field in the request with